crustydev/Rust_offensive_security/sha1_cracker/README.md

 This creates a _hashtest.json_ file that maps each of your string inputs to its valid sha1 hash.
 You can then use:
 `cargo run tests`.

-If the program works, creating some test cases from words you know to be present in the wordlist and others from ones you know aren't in the wordlist should give results as expected.
+Creating some test cases from words we know are present in the wordlist and other test cases from words we know aren't in the wordlist give the expected results.